jakobib/mtsr2012/paper.md

 [^3]: Editing rights in Stack Exchange are controlled by an elaborated system of reputation points.
 In Stack Overflow 500 points are required for retagging and 1500 for creating tags.
-In beta sites such as libraries.stackexchange, levels are 200 and 150 respectively.
+In beta sites levels are 200 and 150 respectively.

 [^4]: See <http://meta.stackoverflow.com/questions/tagged/tag-hierarchy> for
-discussions.
+discussion of the decision against tag (mono)hierarchies.

 ## Categories in Wikipedia

-In Wikipedia articles are tagged by so called categories, which can be assigned and modified together with the normal content of an article.
-Categories are used for knowledge organization and for quality management, for instance to flag articles that lack references.
+In Wikipedia articles are tagged by so called categories, which can be assigned and modified together with the normal content of an article.[^wpcat] Categories are used for knowledge organization and for quality management, for instance to flag articles that lack references.
 Each category is described with a wiki page of its own.
 Category pages can be assigned to other categories, resulting in a